 It is totally normal to feel homesick and miss your loved ones back home during your Au Pair stay, but this doesn’t have to stop you from enjoying your Au Pair experience.
 Check out our list of tips on how to deal with homesickness and learn how to fight it:

-.
-Being far from your friends and family, troubles with understanding the language and having to adapt to a new culture can of course lead to some nostalgic feelings.
-For this reason, we have put together some recommendations to help you avoid homesickness.
+Being an Au Pair gives you the chance to live abroad and expand your horizon.
+Nevertheless, this opportunity also comes with some challenges.
+Being far from your friends and family, having troubles with understanding the language and having to adapt to a new culture can of course lead to some nostalgic feelings.
+For this reason, we have put together 11 great tips to help you avoid homesickness.

 Get ready to discover all the best places around your city, town or region.
-Buy a local guide to check the museums, monuments and restaurants and enjoy the popular spots in your area.
-You can also plan weekend or day trips with friends or acquaintances.
-Traveling to nearby cities or spending some time in nature in the host country will allow you to realize how far you've come.
+Be a tourist: buy a local guide to check the museums, monuments and restaurants and enjoy the popular spots in your area.
+Once you’ve familiarized yourself with the surroundings, you will also be able to pinpoint the places you like most, your favourite restaurant, shop or museum.

 Is there some place nearby you always wished you could visit?
 Then do it as soon as possible!
 During your time abroad it’s normal to say “I have all year to go there” until suddenly it's over.
 Take full advantage of your time abroad and enjoy this once in a lifetime chance.